If you’re interested in raising alpacas or you’ve just started an alpaca farm, joining an alpaca association might be a great option.

 Alpaca associations are generally nonprofit organizations that provide their membership multiple benefits which may include:

-- Community interaction, networking, and mentoring
+- Community interaction and networking

-- Sanctioned alpaca shows and competitions
+- Sanctioned alpaca shows

 - Industry updates in the form of research or news